-A Quick Guide To Radon and How It Can Affect You In Your Home
+Radon Testing and How It Can Affect You In Your Home

 Posted in Air Quality, on September 18, 2015

 When was the last time you tested your home for radon?
 Perhaps it's time you did.
 Radon is a natural, radioactive gas, which you can't detect without special equipment.
 It's approximated that someone who doesn't smoke and is exposed to high radon levels over a lifetime has a 1 in 20 chance of getting cancer in the lungs.
 This number increases to 1 in 3 for a smoker exposed to high radon levels over a lifetime.
-The toxic gas is colorless, odorless, and you probably won't know of its existence until you test for it.
+The toxic gas is colorless, odorless, and you probably won't know of its existence until you get radon testing done for your home.
 If you don't know how it can affect you, here's how.

 What is Radon?

 Radon is a naturally occurring gas that could seep into your home while affecting air quality.
 Its formation arises as a product of uranium decay, and it's present particularly in mountainous and rocky areas.
 Outdoors, it's diluted and thus not a concern.
 However, in confined spaces like your home, it can accumulate to high levels, potentially becoming a health risk.
 Since radon is present outdoors, everybody is exposed to it though at low levels.
-The only way to discover whether your home has high radon levels is to test for its presence.
-You can begin with short-term testing, typically with a home kit or perform long-term testing, which offers a more accurate picture of the levels in your house.
+The only way to discover whether your home has high radon levels is to get radon testing done for its presence.
+You can begin with short-term radon testing, typically with a home kit or perform long-term radon testing, which offers a more accurate picture of the levels in your house.

 Health Effects of Radon